How to look for records of... Maps and plans

 See our guide to the survey for advice on how to locate individual maps and records.

 6. Ordnance Survey maps

-You can view digital versions of old Ordnance Survey maps and other historical maps on commercial websites such as old-maps.co.uk (£).
+You can view digital versions of old Ordnance Survey maps and other historical maps at the National Library of Scotland website, which includes English Ordnance Survey maps and maps from around the British Isles, and on commercial websites such as old-maps.co.uk (£).

 The bulk of the OS maps held here are draft and unpublished maps used in the work of the department.
 Several OS series consist of substantial quantities of OS mapping, often with manuscript annotations or overprinting reflecting their use in the conduct of government business.
 For more details see our Ordnance Survey research guide.